-Over the last three fiscal years, the Corporation did not pay any dividends on its first preferred shares and second preferred shares.
+Over the last three fiscal years, the Corporation did not pay dividends on any of its securities.
 The Corporation does not intend to pay dividends on any of its securities in the foreseeable future.

 Subject to the rights of the holders of shares of any other class or particular series ranking in priority to the common shares, the holders of the common shares are entitled to receive all dividends declared by the Corporation.
 The first preferred shares and the second preferred shares shall rank prior to the common shares and the first preferred shares shall rank prior to the second preferred shares in respect of the payment of dividends.